Court rejects appeals by 47 Russians against Olympic bans

-The International Olympic Committee had refused to invite the group of Russians, saying it had evidence of alleged doping in Russian sports.
+”That’s it.
+The story is over,” Russian delegation spokesman Konstantin Vybornov said.

-After two days of hearings, the Court of Arbitration for Sport ruled that the IOC has the right to set its own standards for who is eligible.
+After two days of hearings, the CAS panel ruled that the commissions that evaluated whether Russian applicants were eligible did not act in a ”discriminatory, arbitrary or unfair manner.”

-CAS Secretary General Matthieu Reeb, reading from a statement and declining to take questions, said the IOC process ”could not be described as a sanction but rather as an eligibility decision.”
+CAS secretary general Matthieu Reeb read from a statement and declined to take questions, saying the IOC process ”could not be described as a sanction but rather as an eligibility decision.”

-”The CAS panel found that the applicants did not demonstrate that the manner in which the two special commissions – the Invitation Review Panel and the Olympic Athlete from Russia Implementation Group – independently evaluated the applicants was carried out in a discriminatory, arbitrary or unfair manner.
-The Panel also concluded that there was no evidence the (commissions) improperly exercised their discretion.”

 The IOC and the World Anti-Doping Agency welcomed the decision.
-The IOC issued a statement saying the decision ”supports the fight against doping and brings clarity for all athletes.”
+The IOC said the decision ”supports the fight against doping and brings clarity for all athletes.”

 WADA president Craig Reedie described it as ”absolutely correct.”